AlekPet/Prompt_Translate_AUTOMATIC1111/README.md

 # Instalation
 1. Go to the extension in the webui tab
-2. Click on the <Instrall from URL> tab
+2. Click on the "Instrall from URL tab"
-3. Past link to github from field <URL for extension's git repository>
+3. Past link to github from field "URL for extension's git repository"
 4. And restart webio in settings tab

 # Manual instalation
-1. Download the file <prompt_translate.py> from the script githib folder and transfer it to the scripts folder where stable-diffusion is installed.
+1. Download the file "prompt_translate.py" from the script githib folder and transfer it to the scripts folder where stable-diffusion is installed.
 2. Add googletrans==3.1.0a0 to requirements_versions.txt